nancyruya/My-first-website/README.md

 # My-first-website
-uploading my first website made on 2017 using GitHub
+Uploading my first website made on 2017 using GitHub